BaborakLukas/rude-convertor/README.md

-# rude-convertor
+# Extremely Rude Number Converter
-Extremely rude convertor
+A number converter that roasts you while doing your math homework.